 On the other hand, you can make use of the spray-on after-wash coatings, which are based on silicone or light oils that are easily available in the marketplace today.
 This procedure is not too involving.
 However, it may need regular cleaning and reapplication.

 Low visibility and short day’s weather render head and front lights an essential part of your bike riding.
 Lights and extremely low temperatures are not the best of friends.
 Lights are powered up by batteries, so, low temperatures negatively affect their functionality.
 Simply put, batteries perform optimally under particular temperature scales.
 To ensure the batteries don’t drain fast, mount your taillight to your backpack and your headlight to your helmet.
 Essentially, in the course of the day, the batteries should stay inside to prevent the possibility of draining.

 Keep tabs on your tire pressure and rubber

 Studded tires are a hit in extremely low temperatures.
 But more options suited to the winter are available, like the softer rubber compound that comes along with winter threads.
 On top of the list of the best rubber tires for winter is the cyclo-cross file-tread tire.
 It usually boasts an excellent rubber and remarkable casings and performs best in deep winter conditions.
 The file tread ranks higher since the side treads provide traction in crappy weather.

-Another most important aspect of your bike is the tire pressure.
+Another most important aspect of your bike is tire pressure.
 You might want your pressure to be just below what you’re accustomed to.
 You only need to ensure that the tire moves comfortably and able to grip the frozen surfaces rightly.

-Ensure you’re on the right path to glitch free winter by winterizing your bike early enough.
+Ensure you’re on the right path to glitch-free winter by winterizing your bike early enough.
 Winterizing your bike should not end at the onset of winter, it should continue throughout the winter.
 Your winter exploits will only get better by strictly adhering to the above mentioned winterizing tips.